Hui606/3d-visualization-of-brillouin-zone/README.md

 # 3D-visualization-of-brillion-zone

 ## 1. Functions
-A short description can be found in this link: https://drive.google.com/open?id=1IcgAY1es-AWkl5UZWYIeadlnTbQu0yq-
+A short description is in this link: https://drive.google.com/open?id=1IcgAY1es-AWkl5UZWYIeadlnTbQu0yq-

 ## 2. Run the code